TV and Radio Advertising Basics

 Advertising for specific products

-Broadcasters can advertise alcoholic beverages, but must follow the New regulatory framework governing the broadcast of alcoholic beverages advertising (Public Notice CRTC 1996-108)
+Broadcasters can advertise alcoholic beverages, but must follow the Code for Broadcast Advertising of Alcoholic Beverages (Public Notice CRTC 1996-108).

 Health Canada has standards for advertising these products.

 Radio and TV broadcasters outside Quebec that follow specific restrictions set out in the Tobacco and Vaping Products Actcan advertise vaping products.
 In Quebec, under provincial law, radio and TV broadcasters cannot advertise vaping products.
 Health Canada is responsible for Tobacco and Vaping Products Act.
 For more information:

 The Cannabis Act specifies a number of prohibitions related to the promotion of cannabis, cannabis accessories and services related to cannabis.

 Radio and TV broadcasters can’t advertise tobacco products.
 Health Canada is responsible for Tobacco Control.

 For questions about advertising of tobacco products, contact the Tobacco Control Directorate Canada.